Does this test have other names?

 Bumps near the wound that look like boils, pustules, spider bites, or a rash

-In more advanced infections, you may also have exhaustion, confusion, fever, and chills.
+In more serious infections, you may also have exhaustion, confusion, fever, and chills.

 What other tests might I have along with this test?